 If you do not speak the language, it is not always easy to tell how good a translation is.

-I am an experienced translator with nearly 4 million words crafted since 2008 for outstanding Italian businesses, large and small.
+I am an experienced translator with over 4 million words crafted since 2008 for outstanding Italian businesses, large and small.
 I hold the postgraduate Diploma in Translation from the UK Chartered Institute of Linguists, of which I am a Fellow, and I have passed the UK Institute of Translation and Interpreting entrance examination (with a special commendation, no less).

 I am the first Italian>English translator to gain prestigious Chartered Linguist status.
 And I am often invited to speak to my peers about translation (and they ought to know a thing or two about the subject).

 So you are in safe hands.

 My translations have been used by a luxury yacht brand, a small chain of luxury hotels, a multi-award-winning holiday resort, numerous small tour operators, several universities, publishers, marketing agencies, a large IT firm, an American online magazine, other translators, and many more.